 Policy information will be issued in a timely manner.
 Your policy documentation comprises of an Insurance Schedule and Insurance Booklet that will confirm the basis of cover, give details of the insurer, provide a policy summary, and Keyfacts illustration.

-i) inform us at any time up to 5 days before your renewal date in writing, either via a signed letter (post or fax) or by sending an email to prevent automatic collection of you insurance premium, insurance premium tax and policy arrangement fee.
+i) inform Us at any time up to 5 days before Your renewal date in writing, either via a signed letter (post or fax) or by sending an email to prevent automatic collection of Your insurance premium, insurance premium tax and policy arrangement fee.

-iii) inform us of your intention not to renew within 14 days after your renewal date via signed letter (post or fax) or by sending an email then, subject to no claims or incidents which may give rise to a claim, your cover will cease on renewal date and you will be refunded 100% of your insurance premium less an administration charge of up to £30.
+iii) inform Us of your intention not to renew within 14 days after Your renewal date via signed letter (post or fax) or by sending an email then, subject to no claims or incidents which may give rise to a claim, Your cover will cease on the renewal date and You will be refunded 100% of Your insurance premium less an administration charge of up to £30.

 Free insurance promotions are not available to previous and existing customers.
 Only one free insurance promotion per individual and per household is permitted.
 Any administration fees applied are non-refundable.
 No further payment will be taken without prior notification.
 We reserve the right to amend, remove or suspend any non-insurance benefits without prior notice.
 These benefits are subject to applicable Terms and Conditions.